 Just think about how many transactions you have on the average day – it’s probably anywhere between 5-15 transactions for things like gas, drive-thru breakfast, lunch, groceries, random household necessities, etc.

-Here are the spending categories that come in my personal expense tracker:
+Here are some examples of spending categories that you can customize in your personal expense tracker:

 - Groceries/Supplies